waaa/jekyll-now/_posts/2016-07-15-installing-subgit.md

 The first command created symlink from **/usr/local/bin** to my SubGit executable file, and the second command actually granted this file a right to be executed.

 So now I’ll present to you my SVN repository.
 It lives by the address http://188.213.173.182/svn/test.
 You can’t see it because you don’t have a password.
 But trust me it’s there!
-Until I’m paying the server fee..
+For as long as I’m paying the server fee..
 Now when you know where this link leads, you’ll understand the significance of a following command:

     subgit configure --layout auto http://188.213.173.182/svn/test test_git_repo.git

+Basically it says to SubGit to connect to my SVN repository using standard **auto** layout and create for it a **test_git_repo.git** repository just there, where the command has been executesd.

 And an error had occurred!
 It said: